san-serif-sentiments/sans_serif_sentiments/me.md

 - Partnered with SMEs to translate engineering knowledge into scalable onboarding materials and public-facing content.
 - Orchestrated SEO-led blog and case study strategy to increase web visibility and credibility.
 - Supported server migrations and automation documentation by aligning product, support, and leadership teams.

-### **GoIgnis** — *Marcom Manager*
-*2024 – 2025*
-- Revamped internal documentation structure to support cloud automation and communication workflows.
-- Led brand-aligned intranet comms and change rollouts using simplified visuals and decision-tree content.
-- Authored long-form white papers and email campaigns to support business development and lead nurturing.
-- Collaborated with design and tech teams to storyboard user journeys and optimize internal communication.

 ### **Soul AI** — *Gen AI & Prompt Engineer*
 *2024 – 2024*